dipdregan/flight_fare_prediction_using_docker/README.md

 U can view logs section to checck what are the errors that occured.

 # Project Interface
-I have deployed this model to Azure Platform
+I have deployed this model to Heroku Platform link -https://flightfarepridction.herokuapp.com/
 ##### here user can enter required information
 !![Screenshot (175)](https://user-images.githubusercontent.com/58151564/150138725-7deaeffe-c228-4e79-a2ae-32a521816dc2.png)